dabrowskiw/DSDS-modules/makeVM/modules/resources/Docker_Security_Flaws/README.md

 To achieve this, the daemon must use a TCP socket instead, permitting data for the Docker daemon to be communicated using the network interface and ultimately exposing it to the network for us to exploit.

-It would be advisable to use some form of authentication (e.g., a proxy) to prevent misuse, as shown in this vulnerable machine.
+It would be advisable to use some form of authentication (e.g., a proxy) to prevent misuse as shown in this vulnerable machine.
+Even better: Do not expose a socket at all.

+### Docker images / layers

+Do not use docker images from untrusted sources.
+If you use docker images, try to understand the image creation process.
+Do not store or load credentials in docker images.